amuehlem/MISP-RPM/RHEL9.md

-**RHEL9 is still in testing phase, use at your own risk!!!**

 # Install MISP from RPM packages

 ## Installation instructions:

-- install Rocky9 minimal system, install license
+- install RHEL9 or Rocky9 or similar minimal system, install license when needed
 - update system to latest updates

 ## install epel, remi and misp repositories